 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from Junior or Senior School Reception, Sports Reception, the Bursar, Facilities Manager, Domestic Services Manager, Catering Manager and Performing Arts Centre Manager.
+A copy of the form to complete is attached to this and others can be obtained from Junior or Senior School Reception, Sports Reception, the Director of Finance and Operations, Facilities Manager, Domestic Services Manager, Catering Manager and Performing Arts Centre Manager.
 Please ensure you complete all sections as described.